 Tool Maintenance Drawer

 Most likely you already have one of these in your home.
-If not, you will definitely want to consider adding one as it can be an incredible time saver.
-Here you can keep small tools, hardware, felt, a tape measure, even Command Hooks are great to have in this drawer.
+If not, you will definitely want to consider adding one, as it can be an incredible time saver.

 When it comes to setting up a utility drawer knowing a theme will help you to be more intentional about the things you keep inside.
 This will help you to fit in the drawer rather than overflow it with random items and junk.

-A trash bag.
 I suggest something small, like a brown paper bag that you can set right up on your counter.
-Keep things at eye level so you remain focused and on the job at hand.
+Keep things at eye level, so you remain focused and on the job at hand.

-A towel.
 Hmmm, didn’t see that coming did ya?
 But I am not your average declutterer!
-I am all about simple and using a towel will help to make this process much easier.
+I am all about simplicity and using a towel will help to make this process much easier.

-A small box.
 This is what you will put your donation items in.
-The key here is to keep the box in proportion to the job you are working on.
+The key here is to keep the box proportional to the job you are working on.
 With a junk drawer, a shoebox will work perfectly.

-This all depends on you.
-If you would rather dump out all the contents of your junk drawer so you see everything in one shot – go for it.
-If you would rather pull items out one at a time and deal with them that way, that works too.
+If you would rather dump out all the contents of your junk drawer, so you see everything in one shot – go for it.
+If you would instead pull items out one at a time and deal with them that way, that works too.
 Choose the one that doesn’t stress you out so you are setting yourself up for success rather than failure and overwhelm.

 For me, dumping is just too overwhelming and actually freaks me out a bit.